-Schumer: Senate Has Become ‘Legislative Graveyard’ Under McConnell
+Chuck Schumer: Senate Has Become ‘Legislative Graveyard’ Under McConnell

 “On getting anything done to help the American people, Leader McConnell and the Senate Republicans in the first 100 days get an ‘F,'” Schumer told the reporters present at a briefing.
 He also described his opponent as a “self-proclaimed grim reaper” whose refusal to consider new legislation offered by Democrats in the House continues to hurt the middle class and the country at large.

-Due to the divided nature of both the House and the Senate, McConnell for the foreseeable future will remain largely in control of the path new legislation takes, even if it passes the House.
+Due to the divided nature of both the House and the Senate, McConnell, for the foreseeable future, will remain largely in control of the path new legislation takes, even if it passes the House.
 Currently there are dozens of passed House bills deliberately stalled in the Senate with no signs of breaking loose under McConnell’s leadership.
 Meanwhile, there are a number of nominations on deck for consideration when the recess ends on Monday.

-McConnell has pledged to remain steadfast in his obstruction of Democratic priorities, even going as far as to encourage fellow Senators up for reelection to run on the basis of acting as a firewall against socialism in the Senate.
+McConnell has pledged to remain steadfast in his obstruction of Democratic priorities, even going as far as to encourage fellow Senators up for re-election to run on the basis of acting as a firewall against socialism in the Senate.